What is the best menopause skin care?

 Many women seek cosmetic and medical treatments to slow down the aging process in mature skin.
 But there are options for menopause skin care you can do at home, including face creams for estrogen-deficient skin.

-I’ve tried many of the beauty brands to slow down skin aging and here are my favorites as part of a good menopause skin care routine.
+I’ve tried many of the beauty brands to slow down skin aging.
+So, here are my favorites as part of a good menopause skin care routine.

 Alloy M4 Mega Miracle Menopause Moisturizer

 M4 is made by telehealth company Alloy, which specializes in menopause.
 As the female founders state, menopause is 100% inevitable AND also 100% treatable.
-The cream needs to be prescribed by a doctor on the Alloy team as it contains a hormone that is a type of estrogen.
-So you’ll need to first fill in some online forms and, if you’re suitable, the cream will arrive in the post.
+The cream needs to be prescribed by a doctor on the Alloy team as it contains a hormone that’s a type of estrogen.
+So, you’ll need to fill in some online forms first – and, if you’re suitable, the cream will simply arrive in the mail.

 The formula includes estriol, a type of estrogen for menopausal skin, plus glycerin, oleic acid and vitamin E. You put the cream directly on your face to boost estrogen levels locally.

 One tube contains gives you a three-month supply.
-I found a definite improvement in my skin’s firmness within a couple of weeks of using M4 as part of menopause skin care.
+I found an improvement in my skin’s firmness within two weeks, using M4 as part of menopause skin care.

 Emepelle Night Cream